Childweii/FTRN/README.md

 # FTRN

-The code will be made public upon acceptance of the paper.
+The code is coming soon.